Mpox

 Person-to-person transmission

-• Through prolonged contact with the lesions or crusts of an infected person (skin or mucus membranes: eyes, mouth, throat, penis, vulva, anus or rectum).
+• by direct contact with the lesions or scabs of a person with mpox (skin or mucous membranes: eyes, mouth, throat, penis, vulva, anus or rectum)

-• Through prolonged contact with the bodily fluids of an infected person (blood, saliva, sperm).
+• by direct contact with the body fluids of a person with mpox (blood, saliva, semen).

-• People live in the same household (regular and prolonged contact with a person in a limited space).
+• living in the same household (regular contact with the person and his or her personal objects, in confined spaces)

 Transmission from surfaces to people